teamgypher/gypher/README.md

     - You can add the ``background`` flag to specify a color for the "black bars", or put ``blur`` to use a blurred version of the video.
 Default is 'transparent' (= can be used in OBS with transparency)

+- ``inst``: which instance to send and receive gifs from.
+Default instance is gifs.

 ### _uploader_